David Arthur Thomas

-Dr David A. Thomas (17 October 1938 – 30 September 2013), was a British legal scholar, fee-paid judge, and leading authority on sentencing in England and Wales.
+David A. Thomas (17 October 1938 – 30 September 2013) was a British legal scholar, fee-paid judge, and leading authority on sentencing in England and Wales.
 Educated at Queens’ College, Cambridge, he taught at the LSE before joining the Cambridge Institute of Criminology, where he became Reader and a Fellow of Trinity Hall.
 He authored Principles of Sentencing, curated and maintained the loose-leaf reference Current Sentencing Practice and the annual Sentencing Referencer, developed the Criminal Appeal Reports (Sentencing), and edited the sentencing digest of the Criminal Law Review.
 His systematic collation of sentencing decisions and statutes established the analytical framework that shaped modern sentencing practice in England and Wales.

 Early life and education

 David Arthur Thomas was born on 17 October 1938 in Liverpool.

 He attended the Liverpool Institute grammar school and went up to Queens’ College, Cambridge, in 1957, initially to read English before transferring to Law.
 He graduated with a BA (1960) and an LLB (1961).